-Theranos has a total of 370 patents globally, out of which 130 have been granted.
-Of these 370 patents, more than 50% patents are active.
-Korea is where Theranos has filed the maximum number of patents, followed by India and New Zealand.
-Parallelly, USA seems to be the main focused R&D center and is also the origin country of Theranos.
+Theranos has a total of 392 patents globally, out of which 148 have been granted.
+Of these 392 patents, more than 28% patents are active.
+Mexico is where Theranos has filed the maximum number of patents, followed by New Zealand and Korea (South).
+Parallelly, United States of America seems to be the main focused R&D centre and also is the origin country of Theranos.

 Do read about some of the most popular patents of Theranos which have been covered by us in this article and also you can find Theranos patents information, the worldwide patent filing activity and its patent filing trend over the years, and many other stats over Theranos patent portfolio.